canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

   most important story about your snap.
 Keep it under 100 words though, we live in tweetspace and your description wants to look good in the snap store.

 grade: devel # must be 'stable' to release into candidate/stable channels
 confinement: devmode # use 'strict' once you have the right plugs and slots
 ```

-This part of `snapcraft.yaml` is mandatory and describes the very basics of the snap metadata.
+This part of `snapcraft.yaml` is mandatory and is basic metadata for the snap.
 Let's go through this line by line:

-  - **name** describes the name of the snap.
+  - **name**: The name of the snap.

-  - **version** is the current version of the snap.
-This is just a human
+  - **version**: The current version of the snap.
+This is just a human readable string.
+All snap
-    readable string.
-The ascii order doesn't matter: all snap uploads will get
-    an incremental snap **revision**, which is independent from the version.
+    uploads will get an incremental snap **revision**, which is independent from this version.
+It's
-    It's separated so that you can upload multiple times the same snap for the
+    separated so that you can upload multiple times the same snap for the same architecture with
-    same architecture with the exact same version.
-See it as a string that
-    indicates to your user the current version, like “stable”, “2.0” and such.
+    the same version.
+See it as a string that indicates to your user the current version, like
+    "stable", "2.0", etc.

-  - **summary** is a short, one-line summary or tag-line for your snap.
+  - **summary**: A short, one-line summary or tag-line for your snap.

-  - **description** should provide the user with enough information to judge if
-    the snap is going to be useful to them.
-This description can span over
-    multiple lines if prefixed with **|**.
+  - **description**: A longer description of the snap.
+It can span over multiple lines if prefixed
+    with the '|' character.

-  - **grade** can be used by the publisher to indicate the quality confidence
+  - **grade**: Can be used by the publisher to indicate the quality confidence in the build.
+The
-    in the build.
-The store will prevent publishing "devel" grade builds to
+    store will prevent publishing 'devel' grade builds to the 'stable' channel.

-    stable channels.
-  - **confinement** can be either `devmode` or `strict`.
-We'll get to this bit
-    later on again.
-When starting out with a new snap, it's always a good idea
-    to leave it in `devmode`.
+  - **confinement**: Can be either 'devmode' or 'strict'.
+A newly-developed snap should start out
+    in `devmode`.
+Security requirements can get in the way during development and 'devmode' eases
+    these requirements.
+Security aspects like confinement can be addressed once the snap is
+    working.

 So much for the basics.
-Let's customise this for your very own snap.
-Change the top of the file to
+Let's customise this for your own snap.
+Change the top of the file to be:
-be:

 ```no-highlight
 name: hello